 It shall come about, when I bring a cloud over the earth, that the bow will be seen in the cloud, and I will remember My covenant, which is between Me and you and every living creature of all flesh; and never again shall the water become a flood to destroy all flesh. – Genesis 9:8-15 NASB

-In the first of these verses God is establishing two things.
+In the first of these verses God establishes two things.

-1. He is basically setting up a system and bringing order to a new society out of all the chaos following the great flood.
+1. He basically sets up a system and brings order to a new society out of all the chaos following the great flood.

-2. God is also reestablishing a law that says we can not do wrong to another person without ultimately answering to Him.
-This means that justice will prevail in the end on a personal level.
+2. And, God reestablishes a law that says we can not do wrong to another person without ultimately answering to Him.
+Simply put, this means justice will prevail in the end on a personal level.

 All Creatures Great and Small

-A footnote to the second statement is that God wants us to see others as one of His creations — murder is wrong because killing a human being is destroying one who was made in God’s image.
+A footnote to the second statement is that God wants us to see others as one of His creations.
+For example, murder is wrong because killing a human being is destroying one who was made in God’s image.

-We can only strive to see people as having God’s image within them and know that He also offers them eternal life through Jesus Christ just as He does for us.
+And, we know He offers them eternal life through Jesus Christ just as He does for us.

 The Covenant of the Rainbow

-After this Biblical disaster of the great flood, God made a covenant (promise) with Noah that can be sectioned into three parts:
+After this Biblical disaster of the great flood, God made a covenant (promise) with Noah; sectioned into three parts: